revalew/zaowr-py-package/docs/USE_CASES.md

 After importing the package we can use the function to load the calibration parameters from a JSON file and return them as a `dict[str, Any]`.

+This function will provide type hints for the returned dictionary.

 <br/>
 <br/>